Tomoru01/test/README.md

 # test
 This is my first repository for studying about GitHub.

-This repository includes program made from deep-learning-from-scratch.
+This repository includes programs based on deep-learning-from-scratch.